 Capital Program - includes a net decrease of approximately \$90.3 million or 66.3% from the Fiscal Year 2024-25 Adopted Budget.
 The amount budgeted in the Capital Program for capital projects can vary significantly from year to year based on the size and scope of capital needs in the coming years.
 The Fiscal Year 2025-26 Capital Program includes approximately \$38.5 million for capital projects and approximately \$7.3 million for the Edgemoor Development Fund to pay debt service on the 2014 Edgemoor Refunding Certificates of Participation for a total of \$45.8 million.
-The projects included in the Capital Program funds are approximately: \$6.9 million for the major renovation of an administrative space at Polinsky Children's Center into a 16-bed Children's Crisis Residential facility; \$3.0 million for design, environmental analysis, and construction of a new Ramona Sheriff Station; \$2.3 million for the EV Roadmap/Green Fleet Action Plan to install electric vehicle charging infrastructure at various locations; \$1.5 million for design, environmental analysis, and construction of the San Diego County Fire Training Tower; \$0.7 million for design, environmental analysis, and construction of the Probation's Youth Less Restrictive Placement facility; and \$24.1 million for various major maintenance projects to be capitalized.
+The projects included in the Capital Program funds are approximately: \$6.9 million for the major renovation of an administrative space at Polinsky Children's Center into a 16-bed Children's Crisis Residential facility; \$3.0 million for design, environmental analysis, and construction of the San Diego County Fire Training Tower; \$0.7 million for design, environmental analysis, and construction of the Probation's Youth Less Restrictive Placement facility; and \$24.1 million for various major maintenance projects to be capitalized..

 Finance Other - includes a net decrease of approximately \$69.0 million or 15.3% from the Fiscal Year 2024-25 Adopted Budget.
 Many of the appropriations in this group vary little from year to year, but some are one-time and can fluctuate significantly.
-Major changes include: decrease in Countywide General Expenses due to the reduction of one-time appropriation, as well as the non-recurrence of appropriation for contingencies; decrease in Contributions to Capital Program and lower appropriations for Lease Payments due to increased interest earnings which are used to offset lease payments; increases in Countywide Shared Major Maintenance due to one-time critical major maintenance projects across the enterprise; increases in the Public Liability ISF due to anticipated increases in settlements relating to liability payments; increases in Employee Benefits ISF due to a combination of anticipated increase in Excess Workers' Compensation insurance, actual claims/trends, and increased contract and software costs; increases in Insurance ISF to support insurance premium for Mexican Auto (non-emergency and emergency), Government Crime Bonds, Property, U.S. Custom Bonds, Cyber Liability, Aircraft, and Airport; increases in appropriations to fund the cost of financing the County's short-term cash borrowing program; and increases in appropriations for the Community Enhancement program.
+Major changes include: decrease in Countywide General Expenses due to the reduction of one-time appropriation, as well as the non-recurrence of appropriation for contingencies; decrease in Contributions to Capital Program and lower appropriations for Lease Payments due to increased interest earnings which are used to offset lease payments; increases in Countywide Shared Major Maintenance due to one-time critical major maintenance projects across the enterprise; increases in Employee Benefits ISF due to anticipated increases in settlements relating to liability payments; increases in Support insurance, actual claims/trends, and increased contract and software costs; increases in Insurance ISF to support insurance premium for Mexican Auto (non-emergency and emergency), Government Crime Bonds, Property, U.S. Custom Bonds, Cyber Liability, Aircraft, and Airport; increases in appropriations to fund the cost of financing the County's short-term cash borrowing program; and increases in appropriations for the Community Enhancement program.